 I read Archaeology at Queen’s University, Belfast before becoming a teacher.
 I am married but have no children.

 Uncle Bill was born in 1927 at Caldercuilt Road but the family soon moved to the HIgh Street.
 Dad observed to me recently that when he left to join the RAF Bill was a school boy but when he came back he found his younger brother was a man, with evidence for this in the form of Bill fixing things around the house for his mother.
+This would have been at their home at 9a Angus Street in Maryhill, Glasgow.
+The pictures below are from Google Streetview as I cannot find my own.

-Bill was evacuated early in the war to a place in the Aberdeen area but after the Germans over-ran Norway this was in the range of their bombers so he was moved to Ayrshire.
+Uncle Bill was evacuated early in the war to a place in the Aberdeen area but after the Germans over-ran Norway this was within the range of their bombers so he was moved to Ayrshire.
 He was turned down for service in 1944 because of his eyesight.
 By the time he married Aunt Martha in 1954 he was working as an optical instrument maker.
 Earlier he had worked in a jewellery shop for a family relative and was regarded as having potential.
 The photo below, from Colin Douglas, shows him with a group of apprentices at his new work.

 When he met Aunt Martha he was also working in a dance hall and apparently she thought he was a bit sure of himself.
 Nonetheless he persevered and she saw another side of him, the result being a marriage which lasted for over 60 years.